mesosphere/vsphere-base-template/README.md

 `PKR_VAR_iso_path_entry="[your-data-store-name] path/to/rhel-server-7.9-x86_64-dvd.iso"` tells packer where to get the ISO from

 ### Flatcar

 Flatar builds requries ignition templates for boot

 - run `hack/flatcar/build_ignition.sh` to generate ignition configuration at `/tmp/ignition.json`
 - copy the contents of `/tmp/ignition.json` to `bootfiles/flatcar/bootfile.sh.tmpl`

+Flatcar expects ignition config in `guestinfo.ignition.config.data` and its format in `guestinfo.ignition.config.data.encoding`.
+Be aware that cloud-init in `guestinfo.coreos.config.data` won't work.
+To make build and test aware a packager variable `bootconfig_type` was introduced which could be `ignition` or by default `cloudinit`

 ## Build